dev-ggomes/dev-ggomes/README.md

 # 🚀 Hi, I'm Guilherme Gomes

   <p align="center">
-    Welcome to my portfolio!
+    :octocat:Welcome to my portfolio!
 Here you can find some curiosities about me and even contact me.
   </p>

   <!-- \\\\\\\ - SPONSOR & LINKEDIN LINKS - /////// -->